fabferri/az-pattern/00-basic-examples/rdp-custom-port/README.md

    ms.review=""
    ms.author="fabferri" />

-# RDP with custom port in Windows VM
+# RDP with custom port in Windows VMs
 The network diagram is shown below:

 [![1]][1]

-* The ARM template uses custom script extension to change the listening port for Remote Desktop (RDP) in Azure vm1 and vm2.<br>
+* The ARM template uses custom script extension to change the listening port for Remote Desktop (RDP) in Azure vm1 and vm2
-* the customer script extension create an inboud security rules to accept incoming connection on custom RDP port and ICMP echo
+* the custom script extension create an inbound security rules to accept incoming connection on custom RDP port and ICMP echo

 To change the listening port for RDP: